Join us for a Project Management Certificate Program Webinar. More information is here.

-Offered by Cal State LA in Monrovia and at Cal State LA Downtown, the Professional Certificate in Project Management program will prepare individuals with the leadership, communication and technical skills required to effectively plan and manage projects.
+Offered by Cal State LA in Monrovia and at Cal State LA Downtown, the Project Management Certificate Program will prepare individuals with the leadership, communication and technical skills required to effectively plan and manage projects.
 Found in many industries, project management roles are in high demand.
 Project Managers must communicate well with a variety of people, including management and clients both internally and externally, keeping in mind the message may vary depending on the audience.
 Students will earn a Certificate of Completion for completing the two required courses for this program.

 Cal State LA's certificate program delivers lectures, real-world case studies, and hands-on exercises that will provide best practices according to the Project Management Institute's (PMI®) Project Management Body of Knowledge (PMBOK®).
 Upon completion of the program, those who qualify will be better prepared to take the Certified Associate in Project Management (CAPM®) or Project Management Professional (PMP®) exams offered by the Project Management Institute (PMI).
 The program fulfills the educational requirement needed to sit for both exams.
 Achieving the PMP certification will help distinguish you as an expert in the profession of project management domestically and abroad.
 Read how the Cal State LA Project Management Certificate Program is helping students reach career goals.